Kamila Wozniakowska: Styles and influences

-Wozniakowska's painting reveals a fascination for communication and the complexity of human relations.
-It is an examination of the transmission and interpretation of the narrative in particular and the narrative power of the image in general.
-Through whimsical and often humorous scenes which allow many possible levels of interpretation, these paintings reveal the dramatic gap between our own life experience and what remains of it in the records left for posterity.
+Wozniakowska's paintings focus on themes of communication and human relationships, and examine how narratives and images are transmitted and interpreted over time.
+The scenes often incorporate humor and allow for multiple interpretations, exploring the difference between lived experience and how it is later recorded and remembered.

 Collections

 Wozniakowska's 1996 painting The Changing of the Guard is currently held in the permanent collection of the Musée national des beaux-arts du Québec in Quebec.

-Wozniakowska's 2010 painting Jenny 2009 painting Katechizm rewolucjonisty are also currently held in the permanent collection of the Galeria Bielska in Bielsko-Biała, Poland.
+Wozniakowska's 2010 painting Jenny and 2009 painting Katechizm rewolucjonisty (Revolutionary's Catechism) are also currently held in the permanent collection of the Galeria Bielska in Bielsko-Biała, Poland.

 In 2011, Concordia University commissioned Wozniakowska to create the piece Acer Concordia, a series of 26 metal panels engraved with maple trees.
-These panels are located in the Guy-Concordia metro station.
+These panels are located in the Guy–Concordia metro station.
 These panels are supposed to represent "the university’s growth from fragile sapling to a strong, vibrant part of the city’s landscape."